What I Need to Know

 You are here

-Public computer access at our nine libraries provides up to two hours internet use total per day (limited due to Covid restrictions) per person (dependant on PC availability at that location).
+Public computer access at our nine libraries provides up to three hours internet use total per day per person (dependant on PC availability at that location).

 Under 16 years of age must have a parent authority to join the library.
 Lost cards can be replaced at a cost of $3 with photo ID/ proof of name and address.

 Children 12 years and under must be supervised by an Adult/Guardian (over 18 years) at all times while using computers and the internet.

 Using our computers is free, but we do charge for photocopying and printing.
 The prices are shown in the table below.

 Wireless printing is available at Campsie, Earlwood, Lakemba and Riverwood Libraries via the Library App.

 Scanning is free.
 At Bankstown, Chester Hill, Greenacre, Panania and Padstow Libraries you can only scan to USB, but at Campsie, Earlwood, Lakemba and Riverwood Libraries you can scan to both USB and email.